 Before the virus knocks you and your family out, try these tips to prepare for colds and flu.
 If you're lucky, they may also prevent at least some of your family from getting sick.

 - Stock up on supplies.
 Be ready before cold and flu season starts.
 Load up on tissues, hand soap, hand sanitizer, and paper towels.
 Have extra masks on hand, as they're proven to protect against the spread of viruses.
 Consider picking up a few distractions in case your kids get sick, like puzzles, coloring books, or DVDs.

 - Check your medicine cabinet.
-Make sure it contains pain relievers, fever reducers, and any other medications you use when your family is fighting colds or flu, like decongestants or cough syrups.
+Make sure it contains pain relievers, fever reducers, and any other medications you use when your family is fighting colds or the flu, like decongestants or cough syrups.
 Review the correct doses based on age and weight.
 Check to see if any medications overlap or interact.
 Test your thermometer to make sure the batteries still work.
 Clean your humidifier.

 - Be strict about washing hands.
 Germy hands spread colds and the flu.
 Tell your family to scrub their hands well with soap for 20 seconds.
 Tell kids to wash for as long as it takes to sing "Happy Birthday" twice.
 Make sure you do it, too!